 COOLIDGE — The coronavirus pandemic has required most people to approach their day-to-day in new ways, from ordering take-out at restaurants to working from home.

-For many school districts, this means that classes could resume within the next week, but will take virtual form.
 With so much uncertainty over when the pandemic will be contained, many teachers and administrators have chosen to band together to spread a little bit of cheer to students during uncertain times.

 Students were asked to remain on their front porches as the procession made its way down subdivision streets.
 Likewise, staff members were also asked to remain in their vehicles.